Healthy Home + Healthy Planet

 To start, here’s a glance at what goes into Medley’s eco-friendly and sustainably-made furniture:

-• Certified organic natural latex foam
+• Certified organic plant-based latex foam

-• Cruelty-free, OEKO-TEX Standard 100 wool
+• OEKO-TEX Standard 100 wool

 • Organic cotton linings certified by the Global Organic Textile Standard